xp5-org/ntsc-framebuffer/README.md

 256 + 128 + 64 + 4 + 2
 counts out 454 horizontal & sets HRESET flag to high 5V and on the next clock pulse from not the timer we are resetting but the actual clock source

-this could have an additional AND gate to wait for positive cycle of H1 for 256 + 128 + 64 + 4 + 2 + 1 = 455 horizontal pixels instead of 454

 <br><br><br><br><br><br><br><br>